Kathy Maister's Start Cooking

 The only time it really is OK to eat a cracked egg is if it cracked while you were cooking the egg.
 That should present no problem.

-Although virtually all refrigerators have egg-holders on the door, that's not really the best place to store eggs.
+Although virtually all refrigerators in the USA have egg-holders on the door, that’s not really the best place to store eggs.
 There is too much temperature fluctuation on the door shelves.
 Consequently, the best place to store eggs is in the original carton that you bought them in.
-Eggs come already washed.

 Very few cooks (or cookbooks) agree on how to cook an egg.
-In fact, yesterday's BBC News (July 31, 2006) announced a foolproof way to cook eggs.
-About to hit the market is an egg with a temperature-sensitive ink stamped on it.
-It changes color as you cook the egg!
+In fact, the BBC News announced a foolproof way to cook eggs.
+A temperature-sensitive ink stamped on an egg lets you know if the egg is cooked by changing color as you cook the egg!

 I don't know why everyone uses the term soft boiled or hard boiled eggs.
 One should never ever boil an egg.
 In fact, you know when a "cooked" egg is overcooked by that green ring that you sometimes see around the yolk.
 It is perfectly fine to eat, but it doesn't look great.